-The rise of digital technology to store and retrieve images was a big leap towards democratizing photography.
+The rise of digital technology to store and retrieve images was a big leap toward democratizing photography.
 It freed images from the ‘chemistry of materials’ and post-processing of the ‘film’.
-Photos could now be stored, viewed and removed (deleted), all inside a single portable physical device.
+Photos could now be stored, viewed, and removed (deleted), all inside a single portable physical device.

 Boom!
 A new medium was born!

 Consider another example: Writing- perhaps the first information technology.
 Today we take written words for granted without realizing that they are an artificial construct.